sistecma/temporalio/app/python/qa/README.md

 #### Example of microservice usage with Temporal and Python
 In this example we will illustrate how to use Temporal with python3 in a microservice architecture.

-We define a simple questions and answers application.
+We define simple questions and answers as an application.
 We assume 3 microservices:

 Questions microservice- This is the microservice dealing with all the questions.
 The questions are just simple actitity methods and the worker registers all those activities